 - 2. A nucleic acid backbone SHOULD be horizontal in orientation, but MAY use non-horizontal structure to indicate important physical attributes (e.g., a closed loop to indicate a cyclic plasmid or more complex shapes for DNA nanotech structures).
 Examples are provided in Figure 7. - 3.
+As a special case of non-horizontal backbone structure, certain stylized backbone shapes are used as sequence feature glyphs to indicate the genomic context of a sequence.
+These glyphs SHOULD be used as a matched pair, indicating the bounds of the context region.
+It is further RECOMMENDED that each glyph be concatenated with an Omitted Detail glyph to explicitly indicate that some surrounding context is not being shown.
+Examples are provided in Figure 8. - 4.
 A nucleic acid backbone SHOULD have at least one associated feature glyph (else no structural information is being provided).